jtpereyda/libdasm/README.txt

 5.6.
 Inline functions

 Some functions are defined as inline, this might not work for all compilers.
-Only gcc and msvc are tested by the author.
+Only gcc and MSVC are tested by the author.

 5.7.
 Other issues